Release Notes for Cisco IE3500 Series Switches, Release 26.1.x

 Read-only PROFINET

 This feature enhances device security and network flexibility by setting Discovery and Configuration Protocol (DCP) operations to read-only mode.
-It safeguards the IP address, gateway, and device name from modifications, protects essential network settings to prevent unexpected connectivity loss, and remains compatible with LLDP, SNMP, and CDP.
-Additionally, it enables devices to carry out identification and basic network discovery.
+It protects the IP address, gateway, and device name from modification.
+It also helps prevent unexpected connectivity loss by preserving essential network settings.
+The feature remains compatible with LLDP, SNMP, and CDP, and still allows identification and basic network discovery.

 New hardware features

-This section provides a brief description of the new hardware features introduced in this release.
+This section provides a brief description of the new hardware features introduced in Cisco IOS-XE 26.1.x release.

 IOS-XE 26.1.1

-There are no new hardware features introduced in this release.
+There are no new hardware features introduced in Cisco IOS-XE 26.1.1 release.

 Change in behavior